andrewintw/line-notify-from-cli/README.md

 And I think this simple script could be integrated into an auto-build system in the future.

+## Requestment

+All you need to use are the access token and line-notify.sh.
+I also suggest you run the script in Ubuntu Linux and use a bash environment.
+Not request to install the [jq](https://stedolan.github.io/jq/download/) package but that will be good if you can install it.

 ## How to use